Checklist

 Population and sample

-• What is the hypothetical population to which you will make inference?
+What is the target (hypothetical) population to which you will make inference?

-All college students who have basic computer skills.
+All university students who have basic computer skills.

-ASU's EMC graduate students who have basic computer skills.
+University students who have basic computer skills in a local university

 A mixture of convenience sampling and purposive sampling.
 I will go to several classes to recruit subjects who are qualified to be the users of the treatment (e.g. basic computer skills).